Sum-of-a-Batch/Sum-of-a-Batch.github.io/new_blender.md

 <div id="results"></div>

 FUTURE PLANS:
-- output in largest volume unit actually used
+- output in largest volume unit actually used, or make it selectable
 - add _mass/weight_ units (kilos, grams, pounds, oz av, etc.) and calculate the volume
-- add which liquid contributed what % of sugars, assuming all mass above SG 1 is sugars, maybe with a warning that if the honey (if any) is below 50% it's not mead
 - add way to designate a _desired total_ volume, and a row as what to adjust to "make it so"
+- add parsing of query params, so we can save a recipe as a URL
+- add warning that if the honey (if any) is below 50% of the sugars it's not mead  :-)